lauracabtay/my-weather-app/README.md

 # my-weather-app

-This repository contains the source code used to build a <a href="https://brave-babbage-248758.netlify.app">weather forecast application</a> developed whilst completing <a href="https://www.shecodes.io/">SheCodes.io</a> Front-End Development and React workshops.
+This repository contains the source code used to build a <a href="https://brave-babbage-248758.netlify.app" target="_blank">weather forecast application</a> developed whilst completing <a href="https://www.shecodes.io/" target="_blank">SheCodes.io</a> Front-End Development and React workshops.

 <strong>Note: this app hasn’t been designed for mobile.</strong>